-- i.
-First Homes First Homes are expected to be sold directly by the developer/vendor which leaves the administration and enforcement to the local authority.
-This includes the checking of a local connection, application forms and documents, providing the vendor with authority to proceed, conveyancing, etc. Planning policy means that circa 25% of s106 affordable units are likely to be First Homes.
-The workload will fall on both Housing and Legal at both initial sale and re-sale.
+i.
+First Homes - First Homes are expected to be sold directly by the developer/vendor, which leaves the administration and enforcement of First Homes to the local authority rather than a Registered Provider.
+This includes the checking of a local connection, application forms and documents, providing the vendor with authority to proceed, conveyancing, etc. National planning policy means that circa 25% of s106 affordable units are likely to be First Homes.
+The workload will fall on both Housing and Legal services at both initial sale and the point of re-sale.
 A template S106 including First Homes will also be required.
-It is recommended that the impact of First Homes, particularly on the Legal department, be explored and considered. - ii.
-Secondary register The local authority should consider whether a secondary register for Other Affordable Housing tenures should be introduced and how.
+The impact of First Homes, particularly on the Legal department, be explored and considered over the coming months.

+ii.
+Secondary register - The local authority should consider whether a secondary register for Other Affordable Housing tenures should be introduced and how.
 It may be that those who did not qualify for the housing register can elect to be held on this register.
-This would likely require a change to the software for the housing register.
+This would likely require a change to the software for the housing register, which, subject to Cabinet approval of this Policy, will be explored as part of the Housing Transformation and Improvement Programme.